Mannar line: War and revival

 All services on the line were stopped in June 1990 due to the civil war.
 The tracks, stations and other infrastructure on the line were subsequently destroyed during the war.

 In the 2000s, the rail bridge to connect the two countries was proposed again, highlighting the benefits of connecting the ports of Colombo and Trincomalee with Chennai.

 Following the end of the civil war in May 2009, the government initiated various projects to rebuild the entire line.
 The contract to reconstruct the 44 km line between Medawachchiya Junction and Madhu was awarded to Ircon International, the Indian state-owned engineering and construction company.
 The project will cost US$ 81 million and would be financed by a soft loan from the Indian government.
 Ircon International has also been awarded the contract to reconstruct the 65 km line between Madhu and Talaimannar.
 The project will cost US$ 150 million and would be financed by a soft loan from the Indian government.

 The section of the line between Medawachchiya and Madhu Road reopened on 14 May 2013, following its reconstruction.
 The reconstruction of the entire line was completed in 2015.

 Completion and reopening

 The entire line was completed up to Talaimannar on 2015.
 The Indian Railway Construction Company Limited (IRCON) carried out the construction work of both stages of the project which was financed under a US$425 million credit facility from India.
-The reconstructed railway line was commissioned by Indian Prime Minister Narendra Modi on March 14, 2015.
+The opening of the reconstructed line was attended by Sri Lankan President Maithripala Sirisena and ministers Lakshman Kiriella and Rishad Bathiudeen.
+The reconstructed line was commissioned by Indian Prime Minister Narendra Modi on March 14, 2015.

-Opening was accompanied by Sri Lankan President Maithripala Sirisena and ministers Lakshman Kiriella and Rishard Badurdeen.

 Services

 Railbus services operate from Medawachchiya Junction to Madhu Road, while daily trains operate between Madhu Road and Colombo Fort.

-Four train services are operating between Colombo Fort and the Talaimannr Pier daily.
+Four train services operate between Colombo Fort and the Talaimannar Pier daily.